marina601/easy-cocktail-recipes/TESTING.md

     1. Hovered over each social media icon, which showed good transitions and change of background colour.
     2. Click on each icon, each link leads to a separate tab.
     3. The foote is responsive on all widow view sizes.

+#### Recipe Page:

+#### About Page:

+1. Navigation bar:
+    1. Repeated verification steps done for navbar on Home page.
+    2. Navbar code is identical on all html pages.

+2. About intro section
+    1. Starting at the desktop view a full width section appears on loading of the page.
+    2. Reduce the screen size to the tablet view, the responsive design works without overlaping the width of the screen.
+    3. The sectio is written in the clear and easy to read way and stands out from the background.
+    4. Reduce the screen size to the mobile view, as expected, the section is responsive.
+    5. Repeted the verification of functionality and responsiveness using Google Crome and Edge browsers.

+3. Individual Bios
+    1. Starting at the desktop view, 2 columns appear side by side in the collapse view with only pictures and names of the site owners.
+    2. Hover over each picture to check the alt information is appearing, all responded well for each image.
+    3. Reduce the screen view to tablet view, the bio divs still displayed next to each other as planned.
+    4. Reduce the screen view to mobile size, each bio div is displayed in the single column one on top of each other.

+4. Olivia Newman
+    1. Click on the image of Olivia and only her bio expands.
+    2. Click on the name Olivia Newman and only her bio expands.
+    3. Hover over the links to the places where she use to work, the background and font color changes.
+    4. Click on each link to verify the links lead to external pages.
+    5. Hover over the social icons, all of the icons changed color on hover.
+    6. Click on each icon to ensure the links open in external tabs, all working and linking well.
+    7. Hover over the button in the end of the bio, the button changed background colour.
+    8. Click on the button and the div has collapses, the information slides up quickly.
+    9. Follow the steps from 1-8 on the tablet and mobile devices.
+    10. Repeted the verification of functionality and responsiveness using Google Crome and Edge browsers.

+5. Martin Huntsman
+    1. Click on the image of Martin and only his bio expands.
+    2. Click on the name Martin Huntsman and only his bio expands.
+    3. Hover over the links to the places where she use to work, the background and font color changes.
+    4. Click on each link to verify the links lead to external pages.
+    5. Hover over the social icons, all of the icons changed color on hover.
+    6. Click on each icon to ensure the links open in external tabs, all working and linking well.
+    7. Hover over the button in the end of the bio, the button changed background colour.
+    8. Click on the button and the div has collapses, the information slides up quickly.
+    9. Follow the steps from 1-8 on the tablet and mobile devices.
+    10. Repeted the verification of functionality and responsiveness using Google Crome and Edge browsers.

+6. Call to action button
+    1. Repeated verification steps done for call to action on Home page.
+    2. The link leads to the contact.html page.

+7. Footer
+    1. Hovered over each social media icon, which showed good transitions and change of background colour.
+    2. Click on each icon, each link leads to a separate tab.
+    3. The foote is responsive on all widow view sizes.
+    4. The footer code is identical on each every page.

+![images]
+![images]
+![images]
+![images]
+![images]

+#### Contact Page:

  ## Bugs